mvmd-org/mvmd-site/docs/backup/implementation/assets.md

 ### Content Updates

-Include information about updates and versioning.
-For specific implementation patterns, refer to the [Schema.org](../namespaces/schema-org.md) namespace documentation.
+Include information about updates and versioning:

 ```json
 {